ichen2/pocket-bracket/README.md

 - Tournament Search - lets the user search for tournaments using several filters
 - My Tournaments - displays all tournaments the user has registered for and/or competed in
-- My Profile - displays the user's smash.gg profile
+- My Profile - displays the user's start.gg profile

 #### Feature Roadmap